 The next day, the fun begins!
 You and your fellow teak lovers will get on a bus, which will take you through the gorgeous countryside of Panama.
 You’ll make your way to the Darian Province, where the teak plantation is located.
 You’ll be greeted by the plantation’s security forces (isn’t it nice to know the teak is being dutifully watched over?) and after this make your way through the plantation.
 These tours are especially enjoyable for repeat visitors, who get to literally see their teak grow over the years.

-All in all, teak plantation tours are more than just a way to see up close and personal this wonderful tree grow in all its glory.
+All in all, visiting a teak plantation is more than just a way to see up close and personal this wonderful tree grow in all its glory.
 Teak plantation tours give you a chance to visit an exotic foreign country, as well as connect and make friends with groups of like-minded individuals.
 Adventure, friendship, and learning about teak, what’s not to love?
 If you’re interested in touring a teak plantation, you can always sign up for the next tour by contacting us using the link at the bottom of this article.
-The next teak plantation tour dates are December 2-4 for Nicaragua and October 23-28 for Panama.

 In-demand, yet of dwindling supply in the marketplace, Teak is a remarkably valuable hardwood that is extremely durable, practical, and beautiful.
 To learn more about this opportunity watch this special presentation by Rachel Jensen and Mikkel Thorup.